 In this case, the idle time-out sets the time limit for the worker process to shut down.
 Changing the time to zero would disable the setting, and each time requests come in, the web application would load its application settings anew.
 If you do not want to change the setting, the alternative would be to restart the application pool by right clicking it, selecting stop, and again selecting start.
 But you would have to do this after each debug run, so disabling it by entering zero for the idle time-out would be the better option.

-This in essence, is the activities you have to go through in order to debug global.asax files.
+This in essence, are the activities you have to go through in order to debug global.asax files.
 I welcome any suggestions and ideas on the readers’ part.